 - Yes, everybody in the room could notice that this is what your heart is really in.

-I took my decision finally instantly – after months imagining myself writing letters that started with: Dear customers and colleagues, I need to tell you about a personal decision affecting my professional life and our business relationship.
+Finally, I took my decision instantly – after months imagining myself writing letters that started with: Dear customers and colleagues, I need to tell you about a personal decision affecting my professional life and our business relationship.
 I never wrote any letter of that sort, not even now.
 Now I only tell the current version of the story to whoever would still ask for IT consulting.
-Within 1 hour I finalized a plan to switch fields *right now* and to go for another (engineering) degree.
+Within one hour I finalized a plan to switch fields *right now* and to go for another (engineering) degree.
 I took the decision all on my own – no hesitation and no counselling and asking friends for their advice.
 And once for all I stopped thinking about explanations.
-I kept the decision as a secret and cloaked it as “another big project I am going to embark on” that will keep me from embarking on the usual stuff I did for years.
+I kept the decision as a secret and cloaked it as “another big project I am going to embark on”, so that it will keep me from embarking on the usual stuff I did for years.

 And then I made the same strange announcement to the colleague I mentioned above, the colleague I met for lunch.
-This time I thought I would play my role as there is no need to make an announcement to somebody I had not quite started to have a business relationship with.
+This time I thought I would play my IT girl role, as there is no need to make an announcement to somebody I had not quite started to have a business relationship with.
 And then I heard this answer some weeks later: Yes, everybody in the room could notice that this is what your heart is really in.